XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-xrp-as-an-exchange.md

 # List XRP as an Exchange

 This document describes the steps that an exchange needs to take to list XRP.
-For details about other aspects of `rippled` and the XRP Ledger, see the  [Ripple Developer Center](https://ripple.com/build).

 ## Alpha Exchange